Sairyss/domain-driven-hexagon/README.md

 # Additional resources

-For more best practices that are used here check out this repository - [Backend best practices](https://github.com/Sairyss/backend-best-practices)
+For more best practices that are used here check out this repository: [Backend best practices](https://github.com/Sairyss/backend-best-practices)

 ## Articles